 U.S. News & World Report Rankings

 The Georgia Tech College of Engineering continues to be recognized as an elite engineering school and one of the top public institutions in the nation.
-The undergraduate engineering program at the College ranked 4th in the 2020 America's Best Colleges edition of U.S. News & World Report (published in September 2019).
+The undergraduate engineering program at the College ranked 4th in the 2022 America's Best Colleges edition of U.S. News & World Report (published in September 2021).
 The program is also #2 for public colleges.
-All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top four of their respective areas.
+All of the programs offered by the College, the nation’s largest and most diverse engineering college, placed among the top five of their respective areas.

 |Industrial and Systems Engineering||1st|

 |Industrial Systems and Engineering||1st|

 In October of 2019 U.S. News & World Report released a global ranking of engineering schools based primarily on research and global reputation in the field.
 The ranking placed Georgia Tech 18th among all engineering schools in the world and fifth among American schools.